The Tsetlin Machine -- A Game Theoretic Bandit Driven Approach to Optimal Pattern Recognition with Propositional Logic: Abstract

 \section{Abstract}

 Although simple individually, artificial neurons provide state-of-the-art performance when interconnected in deep networks.
-Unknown to many, there exists an arguably even simpler and more versatile learning mechanism, namely, the Tsetlin Automaton.
+Arguably, the Tsetlin Automaton is an even simpler and more versatile learning mechanism, capable of solving the multi-armed bandit problem.
 Merely by means of a single integer as memory, it learns the optimal action in stochastic environments through increment and decrement operations.
-In this paper, we introduce the \emph{Tsetlin Machine}, which solves complex pattern recognition problems with easy-to-interpret \emph{propositional formulas}, composed by a collective of Tsetlin Automata.
-To eliminate the longstanding problem of vanishing signal-to-noise ratio, the Tsetlin Machine orchestrates the automata using a novel \emph{game}.
+In this paper, we introduce the Tsetlin Machine, which solves complex pattern recognition problems with propositional formulas, composed by a collective of Tsetlin Automata.
+To eliminate the longstanding problem of vanishing signal-to-noise ratio, the Tsetlin Machine orchestrates the automata using a novel game.
+Further, both inputs, patterns, and outputs are expressed as bits, while recognition and learning rely on bit manipulation, simplifying computation.
 Our theoretical analysis establishes that the Nash equilibria of the game align with the propositional formulas that provide optimal pattern recognition accuracy.
 This translates to learning without local optima, only global ones.
-We argue that the Tsetlin Machine finds the propositional formula that provides optimal accuracy, with probability arbitrarily close to unity.
 In five benchmarks, the Tsetlin Machine provides competitive accuracy compared with SVMs, Decision Trees, Random Forests, Naive Bayes Classifier, Logistic Regression, and Neural Networks.
-The Tsetlin Machine further has an inherent computational advantage since both inputs, patterns, and outputs are expressed as bits, while recognition and learning rely on bit manipulation.
-The combination of accuracy, interpretability, and computational simplicity makes the Tsetlin Machine a promising tool for a wide range of domains.
-Being the first of its kind, we believe the Tsetlin Machine will kick-start new paths of research, with a potentially significant impact on the AI field and the applications of AI.\\\\ {\bf Keywords:} Bandit Problem, Game Theory, Interpretable Pattern Recognition, Propositional Logic, Tsetlin Automata Games, Online Learning
+We further demonstrate how the propositional formulas facilitate interpretation.
+In conclusion, we believe the combination of high accuracy, interpretability, and computational simplicity makes the Tsetlin Machine a promising tool for a wide range of domains. \\\\ {\bf Keywords:} Bandit Problem, Game Theory, Interpretable Pattern Recognition, Propositional Logic, Tsetlin Automata Games, Learning Automata, Frequent Pattern Mining, Resource Allocation.